nwmaker/imageop/README.md

 Here is a [reference](http://css3.bradshawenterprises.com/cfimg/) to play with CSS, sometimes with jQuery.
 Ctrl-click to inpsect one particular element.

 This techniques can be used to create zoom-in-out or rotate.

+slide-css has the trick to play sliding with 5 slides where the first and the last one are the same.
+This approach put all the images one after another horizontally.
+Show one and hide the others.

 ## Reference
 | Ref | Notes |